digitalaotearoa/futures/facilitator.md

 prospective facilitators will join group discussions and break-out rooms to discuss and share techniques and tips for:

--   Codes of Conduct - Creating safe spaces for contribution
+-   Creating safe spaces for contribution
 -   Ice breakers and group formation
 -   Keeping a room focused and "on-task"
 -   Making space for unique perspectives and minority voices